Current Client? Get 2026 Plan Help Here

 2. Forgetting you might be eligible for a Special Enrollment Period

-3. Forgetting you can get Part A only for free
+3. Forgetting you can get Part A only

 4. Continuing to contribute to an HSA after enrolling